mkoutra/subtitle-shifter/README.md

     gradlew.bat bootRun
     ```

-3. Open your favorite browser and visit `http://localhost:8080`.
+3. Open your favourite browser and visit `http://localhost:8080`.
 You should see the interface as shown in the screenshot below.

 ## Screenshot
 ![Subtitle_Shifter.png](assets/Subtitle_Shifter.png)